akeneo/pim-api-docs/content/rest-api/responses.md

 ### 429 error
 Abusing the API will result in `429 Too Many Requests` response.
-A Retry-After header is added to the response indicating the time to wait before retrying
+A Retry-After header is added to the response indicating the time to wait in seconds before retrying.

 #### Example
 ```http